Sleep Apnea

 FACTORS COMPLICATING TREATMENT

-MOUTH BREATHERS - Mouth breathing is devastating to health, because the air that hits the back of the throat has not been warmed, filtered, and moistened by the nose.
+MOUTH BREATHERS - Mouth breathing is devastating to health, because the air that hits the back of the throat has not been warmed, filtered, and moistened by the nose; which leads to more frequent upper respiratory infections.
 Some people are obligate mouth breathers, because their nasal cavity is too narrow to allow adequate airway flow.
 Other people have a nasal cavity that is just wide enough to allow normal nasal airway flow, and thehy become obligate mouth breathers whenever allergies or rhinitis causes swelling of the nasal mucous membranes.
 Obligate mouth breathers can be converted to nose breathers after palatal expansion to widen the nasal airway.
 However, palate expansion rarely eliminates apnea, because the area that is widened is located far from the back of the throat where the obstruction occurs.
 Habitual mouth breathers use an oral airway despite having an adequate nasal airway passage, and their mouth breathing habit can usually be eliminated by almost any mechanism that can hold the mouth closed; including chin straps, lip taping, thick foam cervical collars, or interarch orthodontic elastics on an oral appliance that fits on the teeth tightly enough to resist being pulled off them by the weight of the lower jawbone.

 BITE CHANGES - are frequent consequences of mandibular advancement due to a combination of tooth movement and jawbone growth.
 Patients usually find that their back teeth no longer fit well together in the morning and then throughout the day, because the upper front teeth have shifted backward, the lower front teeth have shifted forward, and the mandible has elongated.
 The resulting "posterior openbite" can make chewing less effective, but chewing capacity can be easily restored by having your dentist adjust your bite forward.
 Dentists are trained to adjust bites backward rather than forward, so it is often difficult for them to understand why they need to do it and how, but adjusting the bite forward in treatment of sleep apnea can provide important benefits.
 The resting posture of the mandible is controlled by its central bite position.
-Advancing the central bite position thus advances the resting posture of the mandible and tongue, which facilitates daytime airway flow and reduces dependence on the mandibular advancement appliance, because the mandible that gets used to being in a forward position can stay there for short periods of time like taking a nap.
+Advancing the central bite position thus advances the resting posture of the mandible and tongue, which facilitates daytime airway flow and reduces dependence on the mandibular advancement appliance, because the mandible that gets used to being in a forward position can stay there for short periods of time, like when taking a nap.

 COSTS - Many different types of mandibular advancement appliances are available from many dentists.
 We employ a fully adjustable (titratable) high push Herbst appliance.
 The fee for that appliance for stage one treatment is $2600.
 Stages two and three costs depend on circumstances, and they can be waived if you are participating in one of the two ongoing clinical studies to evaluate the effectiveness of the treatment using after before and after home sleep testing.